TomaszK94/SQL/README.md

 This exploration underscores the need for continuous learning and staying adaptable to new trends in data analytics.

 # Database Data

+Special thanks to [Luke Barousse](https://www.lukebarousse.com/) for providing the data.